 - Results on Runbritain

 Enjoy the excitement of night running in the South Downs in the Summer.

-Starting with a signed route for a couple of miles within the country park, then on the public way-marked South Downs Way, with multiple water/feed stations along the way.
+The marathon - starting with a signed route for a couple of miles within the country park, then on the South Downs Way, with multiple water/feed stations along the way.